fshamakhov/fshamakhov.github.io/_posts/2020-10-05-uni-sushi-arbitrage-calculations.markdown

      k * (or - oa)
 ```

-Uniswap algorithm adds 1 wei to right side of the (2) eq.
+Uniswap algorithm adds 1 wei to right side of the eq (2).

-Now if we assume of an operation of purchase of token for ETH at exchange #1
+Now we assume of an operation of purchase of token for ETH at exchange #1
 and selling it at exchange #2 for ETH and introduce this notations

 ```